sbharadw/Workout_Tracker/README.md

 A consumer will reach their fitness goals more quickly when they track their workout progress.

-## Acceptance Criteria

-When the user loads the page, they should be given the option to create a new workout or continue with their last workout.
+When the user loads the page, they are given the option to create a new workout or continue with their last workout.

-The user should be able to:
+The user can:

   * Add exercises to the most recent workout plan.